-At the 2016 Leading Minds Seminar, an industry thought leader and practitioner led an Community Forum Discussion with the group to share experiences with how to deal with auditor’s questions on CRT product handling.
+At a Leading Minds Seminar, an industry thought leader and practitioner led an Community Forum Discussion with the group to share experiences with how to deal with auditor’s questions on CRT product handling.

 Regulators want to know – do your processes match your policy?
 Are your policies and practices streamlined across your sites as a global organization?

 The discussion group agreed most companies fall into one ‘camp’, as outlined by EFPIA,

 1) Those who use stability data during shipping

 2) Those who use a stability budget if something goes wrong with the product and have to determine the impact to the product.